Overview

 D.

-on its own merits.
-Orders are placed in clients’ accounts separately as the portfolio manager deems
+merits.
+Orders are placed in clients’ accounts separately as the portfolio manager deems appropriate given

-appropriate given the market conditions.
-While Leavell has a fiduciary duty to seek best execution for its
+the market conditions.
+While Leavell has a fiduciary duty to seek best execution for its clients, it maintains

-clients, it maintains that the determinative factor is not always obtaining the lowest possible price, but rather
+that the determinative factor is not always obtaining the lowest possible price, but rather the best qualitative

-Fund or The Government Street Opportunities Fund, if it believes that such aggregation is consistent with
+or The Government Street Opportunities Fund, if it believes that such aggregation is consistent with its duty

 Leavell will not favor any advisory account over another account, and each account that participates in an